 Wake Up Together, online, Until 31 August 2020, free entry - Visit now

-The Chinese born photographer Ren Hang was just 29-years-old when he took his own life in 2017, yet within the less than 10-year period he spent working with his point-and-shoot camera he rose to international attention; gaining a mass online following and the support of artists as diverse as Ai Wei Wei and Frank Ocean.
+The original staging of Wake Up Together at Open Eye marked the first UK presentation of a series of Ren Hang’s photographs.
+The Chinese born photographer was just 29 years old when he took his own life in 2017.
+Yet, within the less than 10-year period he spent working with his point-and-shoot camera, he rose to international attention; gaining a mass online following and the support of artists as diverse as Ai Wei Wei and Frank Ocean.
 His playful, sensuous, notably fearless images typically depict his friends in Beijing, naked and (more often than not) locked in fleeting moments of same-sex intimacy.
 Unsurprisingly, his work was heavily censored in his home country and met with extreme hostility by the Chinese authorities, who deemed it to be pornographic.

 Wake Up Together, online